Diamond formation

 A diamond formation is a formation of four or more aircraft, soldiers on horseback, players in a team sport, etc., wherein the elements of the group adopt a diamond, or kite, shape.

 Aircraft

 As few as four aircraft can establish the formation and conventionally the largest number is sixteen, in "tight formation": 1, 2, 3, 4, 3, 2, 1.
 Rarely attempted on jet aircraft, this feat was first achieved by the Pakistan Air Force flying U.S.-made F-86 Sabres in February 1958.
-It is considered a difficult formation as the aircraft have to fly very close to each other to create the desired effect.
-The larger the number of aircraft involved, the higher the risk (as compared to other formations).
+It is considered a difficult formation as the aircraft have to fly very close to one another to create the desired effect.
+The larger the number of aircraft involved, the higher the risk, as compared to other formations.

 Military

 Diamond formations have been used in warfare, particularly by cavalry, throughout known history.
-Thessalian Cavalry was especially famous for this formation, as it allowed them to change direction quickly.
+Thessalian cavalry was especially famous for the formation since it could change direction quickly.